- Alaska under scrutiny by nature and economy

 Besides the economic incentives, the uncertainty regarding the renovation of the Panama Canal, pirates and the political situation in the Middle East provide additional arguments in favor of Arctic Shipping Routes.
 Companies may decide for investing in Arctic-suitable vessels when updating/extending their fleets despite of higher upfront-costs than regular commercial vessels.

 Last chance tourism has become more popular in recent years.
 The Vice President of Crystal Cruises, MacGarva announced that the Hong Kong based company has planned a 900-passenger Crystal Serenity’s 32-day voyage from Anchorage to New York through the Northwest Passage in August 2016.
-Tweet this.
+The Crystal Serenity cruised from Anchorage to New York thru the Northwest Passage in August 2016! #shipcruises #triva Click To Tweet

 The future brings emission changes